Spectacular Sourdough Chocolate Chunk Cookies with Tahini and Spelt.

-Everyone loves a good chocolate chip cookie recipe, right?
-Crispy on the outside, soft and chewy on the inside, these cookies are the ultimate crowd pleaser.
+Everyone loves a good chocolate chunk cookie recipe, right?
+Crispy on the outside, and soft and chewy on the inside, these sourdough chocolate chunk cookies are the ultimate crowd-pleaser.
 The tahini gives a wonderful nutty flavour and the chopped chocolate fills them to the brim with melty chocolatey goodness!

 I was first introduced to chocolate chip cookies with tahini by my friend Bonnie Stern (you can find her recipe here).
 The combination of sesame and chocolate is very common and really amazing, but the pairing in cookie form is something I had never tasted before.
 After trying her cookies I set out to make a version using whole grain flour and sourdough.
 This formula for sourdough chocolate chunk cookies is adapted from baker David Lebovitz and you can find his recipe here.